-We give an example to which we will refer repeatedly.
-It involves a choice of fruit at a dinner party (as in Sen's well-known example of a polite dinner-party guest).
-Let Xcontain different fruits: apples, bananas, chocolate-covered pears, and possibly others.
+To illustrate how properties may determine an agent's choice, we give an example to which we will refer repeatedly.
+It concerns the choice of fruit at a dinner party, as in Sen's well-known example of a polite dinner-party guest.
+Let X contain different fruits: apples, bananas, chocolate-covered pears, and possibly others.
 Each kind of fruit comes in up to three sizes: big, medium, and small.
 A choice context is a non-empty feasible set $K \subseteq X$, consisting of fruits currently in the basket.
-The set of possible contexts is $\mathcal{K} = 2^X \setminus \{\emptyset\}$.
-For present purposes, we consider a set of properties $\mathcal{P} = \{\text{big, medium, small, chocolate-offering, polite}\}, where$
+The set of possible contexts is $\mathcal{K} = 2^X \setminus \{\varnothing\}$.
+We consider the following properties:

-• "big", "medium", and "small" are the option properties of being a big, medium, and small fruit, respectively;

-- "chocolate-offering" is the context property of offering at least one chocolatecovered fruit among the feasible options; - "polite" is the relational property of not being the last available fruit of its kind, i.e., not being the last apple in the basket, the last banana, the last chocolate-covered pear, and so on.
+- "big", "medium", and "small": the option properties of being a big, medium, and small fruit, respectively; - "chocolate-offering": the context property of offering at least one chocolate-covered fruit among the feasible options; - "polite": the relational property of not being the last available fruit of its kind, i.e., not being the last apple in the basket, the last banana, and so on.

-We consider four agents whose choice behaviour we will subsequently explain in terms of the properties in \mathcal{P} .
+We describe four agents whose choice behaviour we will subsequently explain: